thatsus/laravel-redlock/README.md

 ### Acknowledgements

-This library was originally built by LibiChai, then reworked by the team at That's Us, Inc.
+This library was originally built by LibiChai based on the Redlock algorithm developed by antirez.
+The library was reworked by the team at That's Us, Inc.

 ### Installation